-This past year has seen some change of directors, and I wish to recognize and thank Dwight Magee for his commitment and service to NKDF.
-As well, I welcome a number of new additions to the Board, including John Amos, Janice Baker, Ray Klingspohn, Lianne Olson and Shelley Wall.
-Thank you all for the time and effort you have and will put into serving NKDF and your communities.
+This past year has again seen some change of directors, and I wish to recognize and thank Janice Baker, Shannon Eakin, and John Amos for their time and effort serving on the board.
 Thanks to Board Resourcing and all those who assist with appointing Directors to the Board.